developerdave94/nx-mvie-install/instructions.md

     c.
 Hold the REC Button while plugging in the Power Cable</br>
     d.
 Continue to hold the REC Button for 5s</br>
     e.
 Release the REC Button</br>
   4. Your PC should then ask whether you'd like to Connect to PC or Connect to Linux.
 Select Connect to Linux.
-To confirm that the Jetson NX is connected, open up the Terminal in the VM and type `lsusb`.
+To confirm that the Jetson NX is connected, open up the Terminal on the VM and type `lsusb`.
 The output should show something similar to this `Bus Device 003 ID: 0955:7e19 NVidia Corp.`.
-  5.
+  5. In the Terminal, type `cd Desktop` and `sudo tar xvpf MIC-710AIX_NX_4.6_V0.2_DiskFlash.tbz2` to extract the BSP.
+Once you've done that, type `cd MIC-710AIX_NX_4.6_V0.2` and `sudo ./nvmflash.sh`.
+This should begin the flash process which takes about 15 to 20 mins.
+It should look as follows `Start flashing device: 1-2, PID: XXXX   Ongoing processes: XXXX`.